Menopause

 Menopause is when you no longer get your period.
 You’re officially in menopause when you haven’t had a period for 12 consecutive months.

 At this stage, your ovaries are producing much less estrogen and stop releasing eggs, which means you’re no longer able to become pregnant.
-As estrogen levels decrease, you might experience symptoms like hot flashes, mood swings, vaginal dryness, urinary incontinence and irritability.
+As estrogen levels decrease, you might experience symptoms like hot flashes, sleep issues, mood swings, vaginal dryness, weight gain, urinary incontinence and irritability.

-The average age women experience menopause is 50, but some women go through menopause as young as 40.
-The age you start menopause is likely determined by genetics.
+The average age women experience menopause is 51-52, but some women go through menopause as young as 40.

 Menopause is a natural part of aging, but it can also be caused by a medical procedure.
 This is called induced menopause and is commonly caused by surgically removing the ovaries, chemotherapy or radiation.